HIGHLAND CROSS - the unique coast to coast midsummer charity duathlon

 You may get away with a t-shirt and shorts some years but an injury causing a minor slowdown on a windy, damp day can have serious effects and if you end up sitting waiting for help you can be in serious trouble without the emergency gear.
 Please take it with you.

 The link below will take you to a superb video from Mountaineering Scotland about the necessity to carry kit in case you have to sit and wait for help.
 PLEASE WATCH IT and take account of its learning when developing your kit for the day.
 It was filmed on a windy day with a temperature of 13 deg C – common conditions on Highland Cross.
-Last year was a hot one but we have had snow on the Cross!
+We have had snow on the Cross!
 A minor twist or sprain can change the whole nature of the risk of the Cross.
 We will try to get supporting resources to you as quickly as possible, but they will not be immediately there for you.

 https://www.facebook.com/watch/?v=384326876240796